 - Blake Island State Park (boat access only)

-The best places to watch experienced geoduck diggers capturing these big clams are Duckabush and Dosewallips State Park.
+The best place to watch experienced geoduck diggers capturing these big clams is Dosewallips State Park.

 Geoducks have been observed with underwater video cameras living as deep as 360 feet in Puget Sound, and the vast majority of the population is subtidal.
 They are not nearly as abundant intertidally, and sport diggers generally find them on beaches only at extreme low tides (lower than -2.0 feet).
 For this reason, most of the sport digging is restricted to less than 20 tides a year.